-"The scientific evidence does not establish that exposure to ELF EMF found around the home, the office or near powerlines and other electrical sources is a hazard to human health"
+"The scientific evidence does not establish that exposure to the electric and magnetic fields found around the home, the office or near powerlines causes health effects."

 "There is no established evidence that ELF EMF is associated with long term health effects.
 There is some epidemiological research indicating an association between prolonged exposure to higher than normal ELF magnetic fields (which can be associated with residential proximity to transmission lines or other electrical supply infrastructure, or by unusual domestic electrical wiring), and increased rates of childhood leukaemia.
 However, the epidemiological evidence is weakened by various methodological problems such as potential selection bias and confounding.
 Furthermore this association is not supported by laboratory or animal studies and no credible theoretical mechanism has been proposed."